Bohumil Němeček

-Bohumil Němeček (2 January 1938 – 2 May 2010) was a Czechoslovak welterweight boxer.
-He first trained in ice hockey, and changed to boxing only in 1955, winning Czech national titles in 1959 and 1960, an Olympic gold medal in 1960, and a European title in 1967.
+Bohumil Němeček (2 January 1938 – 2 May 2010) was a Czech welterweight boxer.
+He first trained in ice hockey, and changed to boxing only in 1955, winning Czechoslovak national titles in 1959 and 1960, an Olympic gold medal in 1960, and a European title in 1967.
 He also competed at the 1964 and 1968 Olympics, but in both cases was eliminated in the second round.
 After retiring as a participant, Němeček worked as a boxing coach and a bus driver.
 His health rapidly deteriorated after suffering a stroke in 2000, eventually resulting in his death ten years later.